Equipment Type: variable fighter-bomber

 Mass: estimated empty 23.0 metric tons

-Structure: space metal frame, energy converting armor
+Structure: SWAG energy conversion armor

-Power Plant: four thermonuclear reaction engines; two thermonuclear rocket engines (battroid mode).
+Power Plant: four thermonuclear reaction engines; two thermonuclear rocket engines (battroid mode)

-Propulsion: thrust unknown; 2 x vectored exhaust nozzles for VTOL and maneuverability; many x vernier thrusters.
+Propulsion: thrust unknown; 2 x vectored exhaust nozzles for VTOL and maneuverability; many x vernier thrusters

 Performance:

-Fighter Mode: unknown.
+Fighter Mode: unknown

-g limit: unknown.
+g limit: unknown

-Design Features: 2-mode (Fighter-Bomber and Heavy Battroid mode) variable transformation; vertical Take-off and landing (VTOL); thrust vectoring.
+Design Features: 2-mode (Fighter-Bomber and Heavy Battroid mode) variable transformation; vertical Take-off and landing (VTOL); thrust vectoring

-Armament: unknown.
+Armament: unknown

 |